 Gerald Leon Curtis

-Gerald L. Curtis is Burgess Professor Emeritus of Political Science at Columbia University, former Director of Columbia’s Japan Research Program, Chairman of the Maureen and Mike Mansfield Foundation, and Distinguished Research Fellow at the Tokyo Foundation for Policy Research.
+Gerald L. Curtis is Burgess Professor Emeritus of Political Science at Columbia University, Senior Research Scholar and Director of Columbia’s Japan Research Program, Chairman of the Maureen and Mike Mansfield Foundation, and Distinguished Research Fellow at the Tokyo Foundation for Policy Research.
 He served as Director of Columbia University’s Weatherhead East Asian Institute for a total of twelve years.

 He is the author of Election Campaigning Japanese Style, The Japanese Way of Politics, The Logic of Japanese Politics, Seiji to Sanma-Nihon to Kurashite 45 nen (Politics and Saury – 45 years Living with Japan), Japan Story, and numerous other books and articles dealing with Japanese politics, society, and foreign relations written in both English and Japanese and translated into Chinese, Korean, Thai and other languages.
 His commentaries are published frequently in newspapers and magazines in the U.S., Japan, and other countries.
 He is well known to Japanese audiences for his personal knowledge of and interactions with Japan's political leaders over five decades.